 Become a Licensed Mental Health Counselor

 Licensed mental health counselors are the generalists of the mental healthcare landscape.
-They can specialize in any number of areas such as adolescents, LGBTQ, or even workplace dynamics, but most often they are available and trained to care for most clients.
+They can specialize in any number of areas, such as adolescents, LGBTQ, or workplace dynamics, but they are most often available and trained to care for most clients.

 - Typical Education: Master’s degree